Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

 Group- and cluster-scale lenses are more massive than galaxy-scale lenses (hence larger $\thE$) and typically have density profile slopes at their Einstein radius that are shallower than isothermal.
 Strong lensing constraints on the density profile slope of group- and cluster-scale lenses have been discussed extensively in the literature dating back to early theoretical work by \cite{Turner1984} and spanning more recent observational studies of increasingly large samples \citep[e.g.][]{Smith2001a, Gavazzi03, Sand04, Smith2009, Richard2010, Umetsu2016, Fox2021}.
-We illustrate this in Figure~\ref{fig:foxetal}, based on 79 cluster lens models assembled from \citet{Richard2010}, \citet{Fischer2019} and \citet{Fox2021}, including some models from the SGAS collaboration \citep{Sharon2020}, and the RELICS collaboration \citep{Coe2019}.
-It is clear that clusters are both denser (relative to $\sigcrit$) and flatter than the isothermal model that is typical of galaxy-scale lenses, where we introduce $\kappa_{\rm E}$ as the density of the lens at its Einstein radius, and $\eta_{\rm E}$ as the slope of the density profile also at its Einstein radius.
-For reference, the median cluster in this sample is at a redshift of $z=0.375$, has an Einstein radius of $\thE=10''$, and has a density and slope at the Einstein radius of $\kE=0.78$ and $\etaE=0.48$ respectively, where $\thE$ and $\kE$ are stated for a source redshift of $z=1.6$ as the typical source redshift found in Section~\ref{sec:pred:gw}.
+We illustrate this in Figure~\ref{fig:foxetal+odsl}, based on 79 cluster lens models assembled from \citet{Richard2010}, \citet{Fischer2019} and \citet{Fox2021}, including some models from the SGAS collaboration \citep{Sharon2020}, and the RELICS collaboration \citep{Coe2019}.
+It is clear that clusters are both denser (relative to $\sigcrit$) and flatter than the isothermal model that is typical of galaxy-scale lenses, where we introduce $\kappa_{\rm E}$ and $\eta_{\rm E}$ as the density and density profile slope respectively at the Einstein radius.
+For reference, the median cluster in this sample is at a redshift of $z=0.375$, with $\thE=10''$, $\kE=0.78$, and $\etaE=0.48$, where $\thE$ and $\kE$ are stated for a source redshift of $z=1.6$ as the typical source redshift found in Section~\ref{sec:pred:gw}.

-We show explicitly the implications of the structure of cluster-scale lenses for image multiplicity as a function of magnification in the right panel of Fig.~\ref{fig:foxetal}.
+We show the implications of the structure of cluster-scale lenses for image multiplicity as a function of magnification in the central panel of Fig.~\ref{fig:foxetal+odsl}.
 The magnification threshold above which cluster-scale lenses produce multiple images is larger than the threshold relevant to SIS lenses discussed above, and is a function of the profile slope, $\etaE$.
 The magnification threshold for an individual image (i.e.\ not the sum over an image pair) at which $f_{\rm multiple}\ge0.5$ for the steepest cluster-scale lenses ($\etaE>0.8$) is $\mu\simeq6$, and for the shallowest cluster-scale lenses ($\etaE<0.4$) is $\mu\simeq20$, with a threshold for the median cluster at $\mu\simeq10$.
-In contrast, SIS lenses are efficient at producing multiple images at individual image magnifications of $\mu>2$.